Pseudoporphyria in Adult

 95565000 – Pseudoporphyria

 - Variegate porphyria (VP) – May present with skin findings identical to PCT, but patients are also at risk for acute porphyric neurologic crises (not seen in PCT).
-VP is more common in whites of South African descent and may be differentiated from PCT by the pattern of porphyrins in urine, plasma, and fecal specimens (ratio of urine uroporphyrin to coproporphyrin is approximately 1:1 in VP but up to 8:1 in PCT).
+Unlike patients with pseudoporphyria, patients with VP may have plasma, stool, and/or urine porphyrin abnormalities.

 - Hereditary coproporphyria